Quantum oscillations of the nonlinear planar effects signifying chiral anomaly in Weyl Semimetals

+Besides the oscillation periods, angular dependence is another probable signature that is important in studying the CA-related transports in WSMs.
+Though the longitudinal charge currents (and conductivity tensors) are written to be locked to $\bm{B}=B\bm{\hat{z}}$, it naturally gives risse to the planar transport components when expressed in terms of the crystal axes or the orthogonal directions with respect to $\bm{E}$ ($\<\bm{E, B}\> =\theta$, see Fig.~\ref{fig:fig1}).
+As has been discussed for the linear transports~\cite{Deng_qc_2019prb,kamal_cas_2020prr}, one can obtain $\sigma_{||} =\sigma_{zz} \cos^2{\theta}, \sigma_{\perp} = \sigma_{zz} \cos{\theta}\sin{\theta}$ as the LMC and PHE conductivity tensor respectively.

-So far, the CA-induced NPEs are obtained for all the magnetic field regimes, namely the weak, intermediate and the strong magnetic regimes.
-The entire picture of the field dependence of CA-induced NPEs is phenomenologically concluded in Fig.~\ref{fig:fig1}, in strike contrast to that of the linear transport regime.
-We want to mention that, though being a higher-order contribution in the magneto transport measurements, the CA-induced NPEs discussed in this work is measurable through frequency lock-in measurement using AC current, as has been conducted successfully in experiments for other nonlinear effects~\cite{nhe_kang_2019NatMa,nhe_ma_2019Natur,third_nhe_Yang_2021NatN}.
+In the nonlinear transports, we have $\chi_{||}=\chi_{zzx} \cos^2{\theta}\sin{\theta}$ and $\chi_{\perp} =\chi_{zzx}\sin^2{\theta}\cos{\theta}$, which can be taken as CA-induced nonlinear LMC and PHE tensors respectively.
+The angular dependencies for $\chi_{||}, \chi_{\perp}$ are now plotted in Fig.~\ref{fig:fig3}(d).
+Interestingly, all the NPE conductivity tensors switch signs when changing the angle $\theta$, and the nonlinear LMC is odd while the PHE is even in $\theta$.
+These features of NPEs are fundamentally different from that in the linear transport regime, hence are helpful for the probing of the CA-induced NPEs in experiments.
+The angular dependencies of the NPEs are also expected to be free of any squeezing effects and thus robust for experimental probing, in contrast to the linear case where a closer angular dependency $\cos^4{\theta}$~\cite{2015Sci_CA_exp,2016Nc_CA_exp,Liang_reviewpaper_2021} or $\cos^6{\theta}$~\cite{Deng_qc_2019prb} was found for LMC instead of the predicted $\cos^2{\theta}$.
+Additionally, the CA-induced NPEs discussed in this work are measurable through frequency lock-in measurement using AC current, as has been conducted successfully in experiments for other nonlinear effects~\cite{nhe_kang_2019NatMa,nhe_ma_2019Natur,third_nhe_Yang_2021NatN}.